daattali/beautiful-jekyll/work.md

 _[Dendra Systems](www.dendra.io) - Feb.
 2020 → Now_

 I am currently the Lead ML engineer at a start-up fighting climate change and deforestation using tree-planting drones.
+Please refer to CV for detail.

 ### Improving Remote Monitoring of Cardiac Patients by Automatically Detecting Arrythmias